deep-learning-mit/staging/_posts/2023-11-08-denoising-EMG-signals.md

     </div>
 </div>

+When compared to the original sample, the output of my model succeeded in reproducing the signal with most of the relevant spikes, as determined by visual inspection.
+Note that the error is still quite large, but I believe that is an effect of the preprocessed signals still containing quite a lot of noise, since the manual filtering is not very strong.
+With smaller learning rate and more training iterations, the model’s output will resemble the preprocessed signal more closely.

-In addition to further testing the parameters I looked at, more work could be done in selecting the values of training hyperparameters like the gradient clipping norm maximum and learning rate scheduler parameters.
+In addition to further testing the parameters selected above, more work could be done in selecting the values of training hyperparameters like the gradient clipping norm maximum and learning rate scheduler parameters.
 Both of these methods are supposed to help with gradient stability during training and are most helpful when performing training over hundreds, if not thousands, of iterations.

-Moving forward, I aim to expand the dataset coverage, refine hyperparameter selection, and assess generalizability across subjects, gestures, and measurement conditions.
-Evaluating downstream gesture classification efficacy using the learned encodings would also better validate real-world viability.
+While this project was able to produce a denoising autoencoder model that could be used to preprocess EMG signal data, another goal was to learn a latent representation that improves performance on downstream tasks.
+Extending this work by reproducing results from gesture recognition papers using the latent representation of EMG data instead of the normal representation.
+The latent representation is expected to improve performance because the attention module is expected to highlight all of the relevant parts of the signal and the linear module is expected to use the insights from the preceding attention module to condense the signal to its latent representation.
+This representation is impressive at removing artifacts from the signal, which means it probably contains the information needed for downstream tasks.
+Previous deep learning methods <d-cite key="transformergesture"></d-cite>  have shown success in recognizing gestures from the EMG signal directly, but this is the first time a denoising autoencoder’s latent representation has been utilized in achieving the same goals.

+In short, the findings support the potential of attention boosted autoencoders in overcoming challenges that have hindered widespread adoption of BCI due to noise from instruments.
+The results highlight the importance of combining new design approaches in deep learning with specific problem-related preferences to accurately capture physiological details.